Owner-Operator vs. Company Driver: What’s the Difference and What’s the Better Option?

 Owner-operators often use freight factoring to cover operating costs.
 Freight factoring is commonly used because it alleviates the frustrating process of chasing down unpaid invoices.
 Instead, unpaid invoices are sold to a freight factoring company for a cash advance.
 Owner-operators are paid the bulk of the invoice value upfront, and receive the rest after the invoice is paid, minus a small factoring fee.

-What is a Company Truck Driver?
+What Is a Company Truck Driver?

 A company driver is an individual who works as a driver for another trucking company.
 As an employee, they receive standard employee benefits in addition to an agreed-upon salary.